ConnectedEducation/connect-education/README.md

 ![logo](https://github.com/ConnectedEducation/connect-education/blob/expressify/assets/images/logo.png?raw=true "ConnectED logo")
 # ConnectED

-Connected Education (aka [ConnectED](http://connecteducation.ca/)) is a prototype educational social networking site made for a school project.
+Connected Education (aka ConnectEd) is a prototype educational social networking site made for a school project.

+Its purpose is provide more open communication between educators and students which will encourage better collaboration and learning.
+It also has its own open-source educational resource centre where students can quickly access **free** learning materials and easily share them with their peers.

+# How to View
+You can view an early prototype of the site [here](https://connectededucation.github.io/connect-education/) but to view the final product you must download the repo and follow the below instructions.
+You can also access some screenshots of the final site in the portfolio section of [Eric's Website](http://www.ericfantillo.com/).

 # How to Use
 *Assuming you have Node.js installed*